rukmanigopalan/adlsgen1togen2migrationsamples/src/Application Update/README.md

  **The migration of data from Gen1 to Gen2 should be completed**

  ## How to Configure and Update Azure Databricks

+ Applies where Databricks is used for data ingestion to ADLS Gen1.

  **Before the migration**:

  **1. Mount configured to Gen1 path**

+ Sample code showing mount path configured for ADLS Gen1 using service principle:

  ![image](https://user-images.githubusercontent.com/62353482/79265180-90c91b80-7e4a-11ea-9000-0f86aa7c6ebb.png)